 When viewed in profile, there are a couple of things that work very well for the C5’s design.
 One, positioned at each corner, the 18-inch wheels shod with 235-section tyres fill the wheel arches of the C5 very well and give the car a broad stance.
 Another surprising fact about the C5 is that while you can’t tell from its design, it does offer a huge 230mm of ground clearance, which will be very useful on our broken roads.
 In fact, for our shoot, we did take the C5 off the road and on to a path where there were very deep ruts, but not once did the C5 scrape anywhere.

 At the back, the LED taillights of the C5 look fantastic, while the tail gate’s design is well balanced and also features another variation of the brand’s double-chevron logo.
-Many design highlights of the C5’s exterior also stand out for their attention-to-detail.
+Many design highlights of the C5’s exterior also stand out for their attention to detail.
 For example, the plastic body cladding running across the exterior does give the design a bit of a rugged look, while the door cladding, with its contrast-finished surfaces, is an interesting touch.
-And while it might not be a typical SUV design, I have to say that the C5 is a handsome looking car which will appeal to many customers.
+And while it might not be a typical SUV design, I have to say that the C5 is a handsome looking car that will appeal to many customers.

 Comfort, practicality and six-packs